Aggravated Unlicensed Operation Defense Attorney

 Aggravated Unlicensed Operation (AUO) in the Second Degree

-AUO in the Second Degree is a misdemeanor charge, which if convicted, can result in jail time up to 6 months, fines and probation.
+AUO in the Second Degree is a misdemeanor charge, which if convicted, can result in jail time up to 6 months, fines, and probation.
 Aggravated Unlicensed Operation in the Second Degree is charged in the following circumstances:

 You were charged with an AUO in the previous 18 months

-Your license was suspended or revoked due to a refusal of chemical test for drugs or alcohol
+Your license was suspended or revoked due to a refusal of a chemical test for drugs or alcohol

 The suspension was because of a pending DWI or DWAI case

-You have had three or more suspensions for failure to answer, appear or pay a fine
+You have had three or more suspensions for failure to answer, appear, or pay a fine

 There are many ways that you can be charged for this offense, but it is important to note that the reason will influence the sentence.
 For example, if the reason you were charged with an AUO in the 2nd Degree is related to a DWI or DWAI then the court is mandated to sentence you to jail (7 to 180 days) or to probation (2 to 3 years).